 Most Supras are spontaneous local events, organised by local people.
 Though it may be your good fortune to get invited to one, it’s certainly not a guarantee.

-The best way to make sure you don’t miss out on being hosted by a Tamada, is to book a wine tour to the countryside with a tour company that specifically visits small, independent, family vineyards.
+The best way to make sure you don’t miss out on being hosted by a Tamada is to book a wine tour to the countryside with a tour company that specifically visits small, independent, family vineyards.
 Unlike the big vineyards, which often feature large restaurants for groups of tourists, the small vineyards are typically excited to host groups of foreigners and create a supra for them.

 Eat This!
 Food & Wine Tours can take you on a bespoke trip to very small family wineries where you can enjoy the supra with local families.

 If you can’t make it to wine country.
 Eat This!
-Tours also offers organised Supras in Tbilisi with a Georgian host who will help you celebrate your trip and learn all about Georgian culture.
+Tours also offer organised Supras in Tbilisi with a Georgian host who will help you celebrate your trip and learn all about Georgian culture.